Etymology & Pronunciation

 by Jim Strachan (/stra-khan/), MBA, FSAScot, Clan Strachan Seannachie

-Contributions from Dr. Philip Smith, PhD Linguistics and learned Gaelic speaker
+from Dr. Philip Smith, PhD Linguistics and learned Gaelic

 Revised: 25 March 2019